glennlopez/EagleCAD.Playground/README.md

 >EAGLE (for: Easily Applicable Graphical Layout Editor, German: Einfach anzuwendender grafischer Layout-Editor) by CadSoft Computer is a flexible, expandable and scriptable EDA application with schematic capture editor, PCB layout editor, auto-router and CAM and BOM tools developed by CadSoft Computer GmbH, Germany, since 1988.

-The CNC files for milling the PCB's are stored in [My Dropbox](https://www.dropbox.com/sh/d38r4gpvw2gcx58/AAAy57JtkxvIMt3Gzy3qRX3Ka) account to simplify syncing files between my CNC Milling work-station and Design work-station. <i>you may need permission to access them</i>
+The CNC files for milling the PCB's are stored in [My Dropbox](https://www.dropbox.com/sh/d38r4gpvw2gcx58/AAAy57JtkxvIMt3Gzy3qRX3Ka) account to simplify syncing files between my CNC Milling work-station and Design work-station <i>(you may need permission to access them)</i>.

 ### Folder Structure